Weibin808/Weibin808.github.io/essays/UseofAIEssay.md

 ---
 layout: essay
 type: essay
-title: "Navigating the AI Landscape in Software Engineering Education: Insights and Reflections from ICS 314"
+title: "Navigating the AI Landscape in Software Engineering Education: Insights and Reflections"
 # All dates must be YYYY-MM-DD format!
 date: 2024-05-07
 published: true